NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

   aws_access_key_id: '...'          # the 20 character AWS access key id
   aws_secret_access_key: '....'     # the 40 character AWS secret key
 ```
+To apply this file, copy it, renamed to `kgea_config.yaml` into the `kgea/server/openapi_server` subdirectory.
+Fill out the required information (Note: `bucket` is a mandatory piece of configuration).
+Now when you (re)run the Archive web application, this file will be read, and the specified AWS access parameters used to connect to S3 (and other required AWS operations).

-WARNING: `kgea_config.yaml` is in .gitignore, but `kgea_config.yaml-template` is not.
+WARNING: `kgea_config.yaml` is in `.gitignore`, but `kgea_config.yaml-template` is not.
 If you are worried about your keys getting into source control, use one of the other two configuration approaches.

 ### Non-Python Project Dependencies